FudaWiki/fudawiki-files/hanafuda/games/nuki-hachi-hachi.md

 **The winner of each round becomes the dealer for the next round.**

 ## Dealing the Cards
-**The dealing method is the same as in Hachi-hachi; 7 cards are dealt to each player, and 6 cards to the table face-up to form the field.**
+**The dealing method is the same as in Hachi-hachi; 7 cards are dealt to each player face-down, and 6 cards to the table face-up to form the field.**

 The remainder of the deck is placed face-down next to the field to form the draw pile.